awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 **Important**
 Amazon EBS supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt an Amazon EBS volume\.
 For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.

-Amazon EBS uses the CMK that you specify to generate a unique data key for each volume\.
-It stores an encrypted copy of the data key with the volume\.
-Then, when you attach the volume to an Amazon EC2 instance, Amazon EBS uses the data key to encrypt all disk I/O to the volume\.
+For each volume, Amazon EBS asks AWS KMS to generate a unique data key encrypted under the CMK that you specify\.
+Amazon EBS stores the encrypted data key with the volume\.
+Then, when you attach the volume to an Amazon EC2 instance, Amazon EBS calls AWS KMS to decrypt the data key\.
+Amazon EBS uses the plaintext data key in hypervisor memory to encrypt all disk I/O to the volume\.
+For details, see **How EBS encryption works** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#how-ebs-encryption-works) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#how-ebs-encryption-works)\.

-The following explains how Amazon EBS uses your CMK:

-1. When you create an encrypted EBS volume, Amazon EBS sends a [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request to AWS KMS, specifying the CMK that you chose for EBS volume encryption\.

-1. AWS KMS generates a new data key, encrypts it under the specified CMK, and then sends the encrypted data key to Amazon EBS to store with the volume metadata\.

-1. When you attach the encrypted volume to an EC2 instance, Amazon EC2 sends the encrypted data key to AWS KMS with a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request\.

-1. AWS KMS decrypts the encrypted data key and then sends the decrypted \(plaintext\) data key to Amazon EC2\.

-1. Amazon EC2 uses the plaintext data key in hypervisor memory to encrypt disk I/O to the EBS volume\.
-The plaintext data key persists in memory as long as the EBS volume is attached to the EC2 instance\.

 ## Amazon EBS encryption context<a name="ebs-encryption-context"></a>